wotamann/vuetify-form-base/README.md

 And if necessary you can also build a **Form in Form** by using **Slots**.

 Use the **v-on directive** of Vue.js to listen to Formbase **triggered Events** for 'Resize', 'Focus', 'Input', 'Click' and 'Swipe'.
+Listening to 'Change' will catch all Value changing Events like 'Input' and 'Click'.
 Listening to 'Update' will catch all Events.

-Select Types from **Vuetify UI Input & Controls** like **Textfield, Password, Email, Textarea, Checkbox, Radio, Switches, Sliders, Combobox, Autocomplete, Select, Combobox, Date- or Timepicker**.
-There are some other types like 'array' and 'list'.
+Select Types from **Vuetify UI Input & Controls** like **Textfield(text), Password, Email, FileInput(file), Textarea, Checkbox, Radio, Switch, Slider, Button (btn), grouped Button(btn-toggle), Combobox, Autocomplete, Select, Combobox, Treeview, Array, List, Colorpicker and Date- or Timepicker**.

 [More Informations to Vuetify Textfields find here](https://vuetifyjs.com/en/components/text-fields/).

 ---
 ## Installation

-For proper working you need a Vue.js Project with Vuetify installed.
-For more Details see [Vuetify Quickstart](https://dev.vuetifyjs.com/en-US/getting-started/quick-start).
+For proper working you need a Vue.js Project with Vuetify 2.0 installed.
+For more Details see [Vuetify 2.0 Quickstart](https://dev.vuetifyjs.com/en-US/getting-started/quick-start).
+After a successful installation of a VUE project with Vuetify 2.0

     npm install vuetify-form-base --save